Fine-Tuning Integrity for Modern Neural Networks: Structured Drift Proofs via Norm, Rank, and Sparsity Certificates: Abstract

 \section{Abstract}

-Fine-tuning is now the primary method for adapting large neural networks, but it also introduces new integrity risks.
-An untrusted party can insert backdoors, change safety behavior, or overwrite large parts of a model while claiming only small updates.
-Existing verification tools focus on inference correctness or full-model provenance and do not address this problem.
+Fine-tuning is the dominant paradigm for adapting large machine learning models, yet current deployment pipelines provide no way to verify how a released model was updated.
+In particular, a model provider or auditor cannot check whether a fine-tuned model adheres to a claimed update procedure without access to its parameters.

-We introduce Fine-Tuning Integrity (FTI) as a security goal for controlled model evolution.
-An FTI system certifies that a fine-tuned model differs from a trusted base only within a policy-defined drift class.
-We propose Succinct Model Difference Proofs (SMDPs) as a new cryptographic primitive for enforcing these drift constraints.
-SMDPs provide zero-knowledge proofs that the update to a model is norm-bounded, low-rank, or sparse.
-The verifier cost depends only on the structure of the drift, not on the size of the model.
+We introduce \emph{fine-tuning integrity} (FTI), a cryptographic objective for verifying that a deployed model differs from a trusted base model only within a declared class of admissible updates.
+We construct \emph{succinct model difference proofs} (SMDPs), zero-knowledge protocols that certify structured parameter drift without revealing model weights.
+Our framework supports three fundamental update classes: norm-bounded, low-rank, and sparse drift, covering common fine-tuning methods such as regularized training, LoRA, and prefix tuning.
+In all cases, proof size and verification cost depend on the structure of the update rather than the number of parameters.

-We give concrete SMDP constructions based on random projections, polynomial commitments, and streaming linear checks.
-We also prove an information-theoretic lower bound showing that some form of structure is necessary for succinct proofs.
-Finally, we present architecture-aware instantiations for transformers, CNNs, and MLPs, together with an end-to-end system that aggregates block-level proofs into a global certificate.